 Pro Tips

 - You can usually buy white American cheese in the deli section, but you can also use the singles slices.
-You will need eight.
+1/4 pound is roughly 6 slices.

 - You can always add more milk if you want to thin it out even more.
 Once you remove it from the heat, it will slowly begin to solidify.
 The thinner you make it, the longer you can keep it off the heat without it starting to solidify.